Maxime Belouet

 Maxime Belouet (born 11 August 1986) is a French footballer.

-Style of Play
+Style of play

 Maxime is an attacking midfielder cum play-maker with good vision and great passing skills.
 He is a natural left footer specializing in free-kicks and set pieces.

-Personal
+Personal life

 Maxime is a supporter of Olympique de Marseille.
 He listens to rap music and loves to have Pasta.

 Club career

 France

 Maxime started playing for the youth team of current Championnat National team Amiens SC in 2002.
 He then played in top level of French youth football representing different clubs like Angers SCO(currently plays in Ligue 2), AS Beauvais Oise.
 In 2006, he began his professional career after signing with Championnat National side Vannes OC.
 He then moved to US Roye-Noyon in the 2007–2008 season where he had a good stint after scoring 15 goals in 30 appearances.
 In the next season he signed for US Orléans (currently plays in Championnat National), his hometown club and he played there for the next three seasons.